pwestman/pwestman.github.io/README.md

 increment or decrement a counter accordingly.
 A wheatstone bridge is used from a modified bathroom scale and placed underneath the hive to measure they weight changes of the hive.
 The weight sensor will help monitor the honey production to ensure there is adequate supply to last the winter.
+Each of us will be responsible for writing threaded scripts that will gather the readings from the sensors that each of us are responsible for: Roberto is responsible for weight data, Yurii is responsible for cluster location data, and Paul is responsible for population count.

 ### 2.3.5 Performance